 The Whiston Leadership Award

-The Dr. David Whiston Leadership Award is given each year to recognize a promising individual whose leadership and research excellence has made a substantial contribution to public oral health.
+The Dr. David Whiston Leadership Award is given each year to recognize a promising individual whose leadership and research excellence have made a substantial contribution to public oral health.
 This annual $5,000 award, which honors researchers and leaders from diverse backgrounds, enables the winner to attend the ADA Institute for Diversity in Leadership.
 Funds may also support research focused on an oral health issue or challenge within an underserved population or community.

 Eligible applicants include dental students, graduate students, residents enrolled in an accredited dental school program, early-career dentists under the age of 40, and dentists in the first 5 years of professional work following residency.
-In choosing the winning candidate, the award committee explores factors such as community engagement, service to the dental profession and scientific advancement of public oral health.
+In choosing the winning candidate, the award committee explores factors such as community engagement, service to the dental profession, and scientific advancement of public oral health.

 The Crest and Oral-B Promising Researcher Award